 It uses sweet potato as the primary carbohydrate source, which is rich in vitamins and a lower glycemic choice.
 Regular potato isn’t our favorite because of the possible risk of triggering an enlarged heart condition, but other whole fruits and veggies offer critical vitamins and minerals.

 The portions are customized to your dog’s size and weight and arrive at your door in biodegradable packaging.
 You could even wet the interior packing materials and send it down the drain (it’s that safe).
 There are several options for meal delivery timelines so that you can find one convenient for you.

 The food is going to be a much more significant investment than kibble would be and it requires freezing and/or refrigeration, which could be a hassle for some.
 You won’t have the shelf life of kibble so you may have some food go bad in the beginning until you get your habits down.

 The upside is that if you’re frequently at the vet for your dog’s stomach trouble or skin issue, this food may alleviate some of the triggers that cause them, reducing your vet trips.
 Many people saw improvements in their dog’s overall health on this type of food, so spending more money upfront for better health and fewer vet visits ultimately plays in your favor.

-Remember that cheap quality dog foods will later on take a toll on your pet's health as it is causing some nutrition gaps which can lead to deadly and costly health issues.
+Remember that cheap quality dog foods will eventually take a toll on your pet's health as it is causing some nutrition gaps which can lead to deadly and costly health issues.

 - Regulated & improved digestion, less diarrhea & gas

 - Reduced stool odor & volume

 - Less shedding, healthier coat